Democracy

 In a direct democracy, the people have the direct authority to deliberate and decide legislation.
 In a representative democracy, the people choose governing officials through elections to do so.
 The definition of "the people" and the ways authority is shared among them or delegated by them have changed over time and at varying rates in different countries.
 Features of democracy often include freedom of assembly, association, personal property, freedom of religion and speech, citizenship, consent of the governed, voting rights, freedom from unwarranted governmental deprivation of the right to life and liberty, and minority rights.

 The notion of democracy has evolved considerably over time.
 Throughout history, one can find evidence of direct democracy, in which communities make decisions through popular assembly.
 Today, the dominant form of democracy is representative democracy, where citizens elect government officials to govern on their behalf such as in a parliamentary or presidential democracy.
 In the common variant of liberal democracy, the powers of the majority are exercised within the framework of a representative democracy, but a constitution and supreme court limit the majority and protect the minority—usually through securing the enjoyment by all of certain individual rights, such as freedom of speech or freedom of association.

 The term appeared in the 5th century BC in Greek city-states, notably Classical Athens, to mean "rule of the people", in contrast to aristocracy (ἀριστοκρατία, aristokratía), meaning "rule of an elite".
 In virtually all democratic governments throughout ancient and modern history, democratic citizenship was initially restricted to an elite class, which was later extended to all adult citizens.
 In most modern democracies, this was achieved through the suffrage movements of the 19th and 20th centuries.

 Democracy contrasts with forms of government where power is not vested in the general population of a state, such as authoritarian systems.
 Historically a rare and vulnerable form of government, democratic systems of government have become more prevalent since the 19th century, in particular with various waves of democratization.
 Democracy garners considerable legitimacy in the modern world, as public opinion across regions tends to strongly favor democratic systems of government relative to alternatives, and as even authoritarian states try to present themselves as democratic.
 Democracy more consistently results in improved health, education and economic outcomes.
 According to the V-Dem Democracy indices and The Economist Democracy Index, less than half the world's population lives in a democracy as of 2022.
+At the same time, while representative democracy is widely valued, Pew Research Center found that dissatisfaction with democratic performance is common even in many established democracies.

 Characteristics

-Although democracy is generally understood to be defined by voting, no consensus exists on a precise definition of democracy.
-Karl Popper says that the "classical" view of democracy is, "in brief, the theory that democracy is the rule of the people and that the people have a right to rule".
-One study identified 2,234 adjectives used to describe democracy in the English language.